SRGSSR/srgmediaplayer-apple/docs/GETTING_STARTED.md

 }];
 ```

-Please refer to `AVPlayerViewController` [documentation](https://developer.apple.com/documentation/avkit/avpictureinpicturecontroller) for further integration instructions, from picture in picture to optional settings.
+Please refer to `AVPlayerViewController` [documentation](https://developer.apple.com/documentation/avkit/avpictureinpicturecontroller) for further integration instructions, from picture in picture support to optional settings.

 ### Remark

-Picture in picture requires your application to declare the corresponding background mode capability, as well as an audio session category set to `AVAudioSessionCategoryPlayback`.
+You must opt-in for picture in picture by setting the `pictureInPictureEnabled` property to `YES`.
+Picture in picture also requires your application to declare the corresponding background mode capability, as well as an audio session category set to `AVAudioSessionCategoryPlayback`.

 ## Designing custom players